Festify/cordova-spotify-oauth/README.md

 You need to register the callback protocol inside the `App Info.plist` so that iOS knows which app to start when it is redirected when the authentication is done.
 If you want to use Chrome Custom Tabs (optional, but 110% nice), you must also register the URL scheme and path you will be redirected to within the `AndroidManifest.xml` file.

-Take a look at [this repository](cordova-scheme-helper) to see how it's done for both cases.
+Take a look at [this repository][cordova-scheme-helper] to see how it's done for both cases.

 ### Spotify Developer Registration